djmtype/twenty-something/src/content/page/guide.md

 ### Design

-Not much original thought went into the visual design itself as it was heavily based on some variation of Wordpress' 2024 theme.
+Not much original thought went into the visual design itself as it was heavily based on some variation of Wordpress' Twenty Twenty-Four theme.
 Per visual comparison: [the original archive page](https://2024.wordpress.net/index.php/category/architecture/) versus [*Twenty-Something's* archive page](https://twenty-something.netlify.app/category/category-two/).

 Purposely, the design is _not_ one-to-one for many reasons.
-For example, I could not see what benefit Inter offered over the system's san-serif font when considering a loading time trade-off.
-Inter is still listed in front of the stack for diehard Inter'ers; just not included.

 ### Style Tokens

 [Open Props](https://open-props.style/) has been utilized for its thoughtful design tokens.

-The beta 2 version introduces its [concept of color palettes](https://opv2-beta.netlify.app/color/).
+Its beta 2 version introduces [a concept of color palettes](https://opv2-beta.netlify.app/color/).
 To use a palette, set the `palette-hue` token to one of [Open Props' hue props](https://github.com/argyleink/open-props/blob/2.0.0beta/css/color/hues.oklch.css), or any string value.
 Then set any color token value using the `--color-{1-16}` notation.

 Otherwise, the older HEX color values are also supported using the `--{hueName}-{0-12}` notation.